batibatii/textilecom/README.md

 ## 🎯 Overview

-**TextileCom** is a feature-complete e-commerce platform for clothing and apparel that demonstrates modern full-stack development with type-safe architecture, seamless payment processing, and production-grade performance.
+**TextileCom** is a feature-complete e-commerce platform for clothing and apparel that demonstrates modern full-stack development with type-safe architecture, seamless payment processing, and performance.

 This project showcases proficiency in: